soundpress/RulesOfNYC/docs/c04/index.rst

       (iii) Small Purchases.
 Except for purchases made, pursuant to subparagraph (c)(1)(iv) below, for procurements of goods and all services except construction valued over $20,000 through the small purchase limit or procurements of construction valued over $35,000 through the small purchase limit, at least five vendors must be solicited at random from the appropriate citywide small purchases bidders list established by the CCPO for the particular goods, services, construction, or construction-related services being purchased, except where the bidders list consists of fewer than five vendors, in which case all vendors on the list must be solicited.
 Agencies may additionally employ any small purchase technique sanctioned by DSBS that is not otherwise in violation of these Rules.
 The agency may solicit additional vendors but only with the approval of the CCPO.
 Responsive bids or offers must be obtained from at least two vendors.
 For purposes of this section, a response of "no bid" is not a responsive bid.
 If only one responsive bid or offer is received in response to a solicitation, an award may be made to that vendor if the Contracting Officer determines that the price submitted is fair and reasonable and that other vendors had reasonable opportunity to respond.

       (iv) M/WBE Noncompetitive Small Purchases.
-No competition is required for the procurement of goods and services from M/WBE vendors, except that in making purchases, pursuant to this subparagraph, the Contracting Officer must ensure that the noncompetitive price is reasonable and that purchases are distributed appropriately among responsible M/WBE vendors.
-Agencies shall not use this subparagraph to make any purchase the value of which is less than or equal to $20,000 or to make any purchase the value of which exceeds $150,000.
-Additionally, agencies shall not make purchases, pursuant to this subparagraph for human services or construction.
+No competition is required for the procurement of goods, services, and construction from M/WBE vendors, except that in making purchases pursuant to this subparagraph, the Contracting Officer must attempt to obtain at least three price quotes from M/WBE vendors or document their inability to do so.
+The Contracting Officer must ensure that the noncompetitive price selected is reasonable and that purchases are distributed appropriately among responsible M/WBE vendors.
+Agencies shall not use this subparagraph to make any purchase for goods, services or construction, the value of which is less than or equal to the applicable micropurchase limits set in subparagraph (c)(1)(ii) above, or to make any purchase the value of which exceeds $500,000.
+Additionally, agencies shall not make purchases pursuant to this subparagraph for human services.

    (2) Solicitation Methods and Use.
 For purchases made, pursuant to subparagraph (c)(1)(iii) above, agencies must use a written solicitation describing the requirements, which must contain, at a minimum: